StochSS/sciope/README.md

 	- perform efficient parameter sweeps based on statistical designs and sampling techniques
 * Optimization:
 	- optimize a specified objective function or surrogate model using a variety of approaches

+* Model exploration:
+	- perform large distributed parameter sweep applications for any black-box model/simulator which output time series data
+	- generates time series features/summary statistics on simulation output and visualize parameter points in feature space
+	- interactive labeling of paramater points in feature space according to the users preferences over the diversity of model behaviors
+	- supports semi-supervised learning and downstream classifiers

 * Version 0.1